rossrobino/drab/src/lib/docs/classes/prefetch.md

 `prerender`

-Use the `prerender` attribute to use the experimental Speculation Rules API when supported to prerender on the client.
+Use the `prerender` attribute to use the Speculation Rules API when supported to prerender on the client.
 This allows you to run client side JavaScript in advance instead of only fetching the HTML.

-Browsers that do not support will still use `<link rel="prefetch">` instead.
+Browsers that do not support will still use `fetch` with low priority instead.

 [Speculation Rules Reference](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API)